 What tools can help you with brand tracking?

-If you want to build actionable insights and measure the performance of your company, custom brand, product or services or if you are trying to tune the program you are running today by honing in on more precise target audiences, you are in the driver’s seat.
+If you want to build actionable insights and measure your company’s performance, custom brand, product, or services, or if you are trying to tune the program you are running today by honing in on more precise target audiences, you are in the driver’s seat.

-It’s important to leverage several data sources and channels where your target audience and customer is creating engagement along the customer journey.
+It’s important to leverage several data sources and channels where your target audience and customer create engagement along the customer journey.

 Google Search → Website Visits → Content Downloads → Reviews → Referrals → Sales Interactions → Trial → Buy